ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/secondsmallest.md

 Then, it's time to loop over the items of the `list_of numbers`, and find out which of the numbers is the second smallest.
 How do we figure out which one is the second smallest?
 Well, there are a *lot* of ways actually...
-One algorithm to solve it would he something like this:
+One algorithm to solve it would be something like this:

 For each `number` in the list,